dohabanoui/GRPC-et-MicroService-Multi-Connecteurs-GRPC-SOAP-GraphQL-REST/README.md

-# Multi-Connector Microservices with gRPC, SOAP, GraphQL, and REST
+# Multi-Connector Microservices with GRPC, SOAP, GraphQL, and REST

-This project showcases the integration of gRPC and multi-connector microservices utilizing SOAP, REST, GraphQL, and gRPC.
-It encompasses both basic gRPC communication models and a distributed system integrating multiple web service technologies.
+This project showcases the integration of gRPC and multi-connector microservices utilizing SOAP, REST, GraphQL, and GRPC.
+It encompasses both basic GRPC communication models and a distributed system integrating multiple web service technologies.

 ## Introduction

 The project is split into two main parts:
-1. **gRPC Implementation:** Illustrates the four basic gRPC communication models.
+1. **GRPC Implementation:** Illustrates the four basic gRPC communication models.
-2. **Multi-Connector Microservices:** Constructs a distributed system with customer and account services connected via REST, GraphQL, SOAP, and gRPC.
+2. **Multi-Connector Microservices:** Constructs a distributed system with customer and account services connected via REST, GraphQL, SOAP, and GRPC.

 ## Prerequisites